Why do you sleep amazing in a 5 star hotel and terrible in your own bed?

 Atmospheric control

-- Programmed thermostat: 21°C during the day, 18°C at night
+- Scheduled thermostat: 21°C during the day, 18°C at night

-- Constant level humidifier 47%
+- Humidifier with constant level 47%

 - Air purifier with HEPA filter